THE DOVER WAR MEMORIAL PROJECT

 "To darling Tiddles, from his broken-hearted Mum and Dad"

-"To darling baby Tiddles, from his loving brother and sorrowing sister"
+"To darling baby Tiddles, from his loving brother and sorrowing sisters"

 picture of grave and transcriptions with thanks to Joyce Banks